ArchipelagoMW/Archipelago/worlds/generic/docs/setup_en.md

 data files will usually contain the connection info within these files, when hosted on the Archipelago website.
 If the information needs to be entered manually, it is usually comprised of four different sections.

-* `Host Name` is the domain or IP address of the server.
+* `Server`, `Server Name` or `Host Name` are all used interchangeably as the domain or IP address of the server.
 If the game is being hosted on the main Archipelago website this will be `archipelago.gg`.
 If the game is being hosted on your own local machine `localhost` will work.
 If the game is being hosted on another person's computer then you enter that person's public IP address.
 * `Port` is which port on the domain or IP address the game is being hosted on.
 On the website room pages, this is displayed as `archipelago.gg:<port>`.
 Most clients will accept that information being entered directly as is.
 If the information needs to be entered separately, then the port is the sequence of numbers after the `:`, and the `:` does